jellyfin-archive/jellyfin-docs/general/server/media/external-files.md

 The server supports reading either single files or containers like mka (Matroska Audio) or mks (Matroska Subtitle) with one or more streams.

 > [!Note]
-> External audio files and containers are supported on Jellyfin 10.8 and later.
+> Containers and external audio files are supported on Jellyfin 10.8 and later.

 ## Naming